o2r-project/api/03-execution.md

 Execution jobs are instances of ERCs.
 When ERCs are executed, they are executed as a new job.
 This provides reproducability and build history for ERCs, as well as the option to run a ERC with different input parameters.
 The most simple execution job is a direct copy of the unmodified ERC.

+[ich finde das bis hier hin etwas verwirrend, "instance" passt hier nicht ganz.
+Auch nicht ganz klar: Eine Kopie eines ERC ist die simpelste Form eines execution jobs?]

 ## Create job